Heliumdioxid/database-api/README.md

 > 🤖 The connection to mysql-databases should work properly.
 > If there are any errors, it would be a great help to report them.

-Properties must be created next, which are then passed on during the connection:
+Moreover, you have to create some properties, which are then passed on during the connection:
 ```java
 MySQLConnectionConfig mySQLConnectionConfig = new MySQLConnectionConfig(connectionData);
 mySQLConnectionConfig.applyDefaultHikariConfig() // recommended setting for HikariCP